 The median age ranges from 30.9 years in LaGrange County to 42.3 years in Wabash County (Table 1).
-The median age in LaGrange County is notably lower than the other counties as well as the state and nation, while the median ages in Wabash and Whitley Counties are notably higher (Table 1).
+The median age in LaGrange County is notably lower than the other counties as well as the state and nation, while the median ages in Wabash and Whitley Counties are notably higher.
+The median age in Huntington County is 39.9 years.